What is burnout

 - Experiencing an excessive workload without a sense of recognition.
-When people at work are responsible for more than is possible to complete whose mental health is also impacted, lack of training or mentorship can aggravate this situation.
+When people at work are responsible for more than is possible to complete and whose mental health is impacted.
+A lack of training or mentorship can aggravate this situation.
 Extended periods of stress and a lack of control over work will lead to a breaking point.

 - Experiencing a dysfunctional relationship.
 A high level of emotional stress leads to burnout.
 Depending on this relationship, if it negatively impacts work-life balance, it will also cause stress, fatigue, and exhaustion.
 Taking care of high-needs family members or working with toxic team members can lead to burnout.

 - Work-life imbalance.
 If your work takes up so much of your time and effort that you don’t have the energy for loved ones, taking care of your body, and your mental health, people may experience burnout.

 - Lack of social support while enduring challenging times.
 If you feel isolated at work and in your personal life, you might feel more stressed, especially during challenging times in your life.
 This can also introduce a feeling of despair and will lead to burnout.